-Welcome to the second blog in an ongoing series providing updates on Early Head Start Child Care Partnerships (EHS-CCP) across the country!
-(Read the first update here.)
+Welcome to the second blog in an ongoing series to provide updates on Early Head Start Child Care Partnerships (EHS-CCP) across the country!

 For this installment, we were fortunate to connect with Keith Liederman and Yolanda Motley of Clover, formerly known as Kingsley House, to discuss updates on their partnerships with childcare providers throughout New Orleans that serve Jefferson and Orleans parishes.

 Keith Liederman could not overstate the core benefit of being connected to the Educare Learning Network and Start Early.
 From the messaging available to help secure funding and resources, to the policy and advocacy support, the net gain of partnership is vast!
 These supports, layered with learnings from Hurricane Katrina, better prepared Clover to be timely with their adjustments to programming during COVID-19 to ensure prompt delivery of services.
 Childcare partners felt bolstered by the responsive infrastructure and resources.

 Unfortunately, many of the non-partnering child care centers that closed in New Orleans during the pandemic have not reopened.
 As Keith quickly pointed out, “this is in stark contrast to each of their CCP partners.”
 Childcares that partnered with Clover through the CCP program not only remained viable but networked smarter to support one another through this challenging time.

 Yolanda Motley provided examples of this, sharing, “Our partners used economies of scale to purchase bulk items for a number of sites at discounted rates.”
 In terms of classroom adaptations, “everyone implemented a universal increase of outside learning time to support best practices during COVID.”